szhan135/template-lab-js-unit-testing/README.md

 Save this file then commit and push it to your master branch.
 This is the file that Travis CI looks for to know what to do for each repository, and it is highly customizable to allow for many different types of processes to be automated.
 The file we have written here simply tells Travis CI that our project is a node project and it requires node version 6.9 or newer, and from there it will perform its default behavior which is to run `npm install` followed by `npm test` and will report if there are any issues (this is one of those cases where following convention makes your life easier).

 Go to your Tavis CI dashboard and you should see a green (or yellow but soon to be green) checkmark next to the name of your repository.
 Click on that and you'll be able to view the logs of the test, which show everything that is output when it performs the testing and the first place you should look if there is an error to find out what it is.
 Continuous integration isn't a replacement for running your test suite before you commit your code to the repository, but it acts as a nice double check that all tests pass before merging code into master and can be used as a basis to start other automated processes such as automated deployments.

+# Intermediate and Advanced Jest Usage

+* Specialized matchers for various data types which can vastly reduce the complexity of the validation when used correctly [Jest Docs](https://jestjs.io/docs/en/using-matchers)
+* Built-in ability to use mocks to capture the vast majority of calls, returns, initializations, allocations, etc. to systems that haven't been developed or are easier to test externally [Jest Docs](https://jestjs.io/docs/en/mock-functions)
+* The `.each()` function allows a single test run a number of different inputs against a templated testing function without having to copy-paste that test [Zetcode Tutorial](http://zetcode.com/javascript/jest/)
+* Setup and teardown code using `beforeAll()`, `beforeEach()`, etc. to execute some code before any/each tests is run, good when complex initializations are needed for a set of tests [Jest Docs](https://jestjs.io/docs/en/setup-teardown)
+* The `describe()` function makes it easy to group similar tests together making the jest testing output easier to read and understand and to manage scopes [Jest Docs](https://jestjs.io/docs/en/setup-teardown#scoping)
+* Test asynchronous code with specialized methods for callbacks, promises, and async/await methods [Jest Docs](https://jestjs.io/docs/en/asynchronous.html)